MeilCli/SharedProperty/README.md

 Setting to SharedDicitionary, use `SpanJsonSerializer.Default`  or create `SpanJsonSerializer` instance.

 SpanJson solves each value when Serialize/Deserialize.

+### System.Text.Json
+can use fast JsonSerializer : [System.Text.Json](https://www.nuget.org/packages/System.Text.Json) for .NET Standard.

+Setting to SharedDicitionary, use `SystemTextJsonSerializer.Default`  or create `SystemTextJsonSerializer` instance.

+System.Text.Json solves each value when Serialize/Deserialize.

 ### SerializeMode
 SharedProperty provides two Json formats.